dorianJaniak/OGL_1/README.md

-# Disclaimer: The Ugly Part
+# Note: The Ugly Part

 The engine is currently in an early stage of intensive development and significant architectural refactoring.
 Initially, the project was created primarily as a way to familiarize myself with OpenGL and was never intended for public release.
 Over time, I decided to continue developing it as a long-term learning project and a platform for experimenting with new ideas.